Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Prerequisites

 - You need to have a valid OpenAI API key.
 You can sign up for a free API key at https://beta.openai.com/.
-- You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `speech_recognition`, `playsound`.
+- You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `playsound`.
 You can install these packages using `pip install openai gTTS pyaudio speech_recognition playsound` or use pipenv if you wish to contain a virtual environment.

 ## Usage